 Where to Stay in El Centro

 If I were to stay in the Medellin Centro, the only place I would really recommend would be the neighborhoods directly east of Avenida Oriental, in places like Boston.
-The actual downtown core is not recommended and is a place that is mostly for people working in the daytime.
+The actual downtown core is not recommended and is a place that is mostly for people working in the daytime and empties out at night.

 Best Hostel in Medellin Centro: Medallo Social Hostal located near Parque Boston.